 Ways to Celebrate Mother’s Day in Bristol and Nearby this Year

 Nowadays we might show appreciation for our Mothers with cards, presents, coffee and fancy cake, a home-cooked meal, lunch out or just spending some special time together.

 ENJOY AFTERNOON TEA IN OR NEAR BRISTOL

 If you’d like to indulge your Mum or yourself with a fancy afternoon tea in or around Bristol, check out my guide, Where to enjoy the best afternoon tea: Bristol and Beyond.
-This article is a comprehensive round-up of lovely venues in the area offering tasty treats including freshly baked scones, jam, clotted cream, homemade sweet and savoury treats.
+This article is a comprehensive round-up of lovely venues in the area offering tasty treats including freshly baked scones, jam, clotted cream and homemade sweet and savoury treats.

 Fancy something special on the side?
 Perhaps a glass of champagne or a G & T with your dainty sandwiches and dainty cakes?
 I share where you can find variations, like a sparkling afternoon tea or a gin cocktail.

 The guide also includes info on special dietary options such as gluten-free, dairy-free, vegetarian and vegan menus, as well as which venues offer afternoon teas, especially for children.
 I also include contact/booking details so you can double-check ingredients and make any special requests with the venue.

 Whether you’d like to enjoy your afternoon tea on Bristol Harbourside, at a country manor house, in Clifton Village or by Christmas Steps, you’ll find the details in our guide.

 GO OUT FOR A MEAL IN OR AROUND PORTISHEAD

 If the best Mother’s Day treat is for somebody else to cook for you, take a look at my Ultimate Guide to Portishead Restaurants.
 Here you’ll find a wide variety of local restaurants and which type of food they serve.